bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 ---

-> A fragmentainer is defined in the[ CSS Fragmentation Specification](https://www.w3.org/TR/css-break-3/) as follows:
+> A fragmentainer is defined in the[CSS Fragmentation Specification](https://www.w3.org/TR/css-break-3/) as follows:

 > A box—such as a page box, column box, or region—that contains a portion (or all) of a fragmented flow.
 Fragmentainers can be pre-defined, or generated as needed.
 When breakable content would overflow a fragmentainer in the block dimension, it breaks into the next container in its fragmentation context instead.